-Undergraduate Education: BS, Biological Sciences, 1985
+Undergraduate Education: BS, Stanford University, Biological Sciences, 1985

 Medical School: MD, Stanford University School of Medicine, 1994